+As a member of our plan, you are eligible for both Medicare and Medicaid.
 Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.

-Some people with Medicare are also eligible for Medicaid.
-The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These Medicare Savings Programs include:
+In addition, there are programs offered through California Medi-Cal (Medicaid) that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+These Medicare Savings Programs help people with limited income and resources save money each year:

-- Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
-(Some people with QMB are also eligible for full Medicaid benefits (QMB+).) - Specified Low-Income Medicare Beneficiary (SLMB): Helps pay Part B premiums.
-(Some people with SLMB are also eligible for full Medicaid benefits (SLMB+).) - Qualifying Individual (QI): Helps pay Part B premiums. - Qualified Disabled & Working Individuals (QDWI): Helps pay Part A premiums.
+- Qualified Medicare Beneficiary Plus (QMB+): Helps pay Medicare Part A and Part B premiums, and other cost sharing (like deductibles, coinsurance, and copayments).
+Eligible beneficiaries also receive full Medicaid benefits. - Specified Low-Income Medicare Beneficiary Plus (SLMB+): Helps pay Part B premiums.
+Eligible beneficiaries also receive full Medicaid benefits. - Full Benefit Dual Eligible (FBDE): Helps pay Medicare Part A and Part B premiums and other cost sharing (like deductibles, coinsurance, and co-payments).
+Eligible beneficiaries also receive full Medicaid benefits.